-Note: ACMEQU406 Manage horse selection for new or inexperienced handler, rider or driver has been developed to address the assessment and matching process.
+Note: ACMEQU423 Manage selection of horse for handler, rider or driver has been developed to address the assessment and matching process.
 This unit of competency could potentially be used for professional development and to formalise the skills of trainers and assessors.